Stirling-Tools/Stirling-Tools.github.io/docs/Processor/Sources.md

 Choose tracked mode to preserve originals.
 Snapshot mode repeats processing and usage on every run.

 To retry a failed tracked file, fix the cause and reset its processing history or submit a changed version.
-See [Troubleshooting](./Troubleshooting.md).

 ## Folder